paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 The cascade is probably the most powerful part of CSS, that gets _completely tossed_ by tailwind.
 In short, the cascade allows you to have multiple stylesheets, multiple styles, that apply to an item, and at render time they are reduced down to a single set of applied styles.
 This lets you do things like have a general purpose stylesheet, and then theme or page specific ones that change parts of this stylesheet.
 You might protest that you've never used that, and I'd call you a liar.
 The browsers provide a set of base styles, and then we, as developers, add our own on top of them.
 We might use a reset style, which normalizes browsers base styles (less common these days, as browsers have done a good job of normalizing their styles to each other).
 You can also use the cascade to easily apply dark mode, light mode, high contrast mode, or other color schemes.
 You just have to write your original CSS in a judicious manner.

-Selector chaining, particularly with the advent of new CSS selectors like `is` and `where`, allows very clean reuse of common bits of CSS.
+Selector chaining, particularly with the advent of new CSS selectors like [`is`](http://developer.mozilla.org/en-US/docs/Web/CSS/:is) and [`where`](http://developer.mozilla.org/en-US/docs/Web/CSS/:where), allows very clean reuse of common bits of CSS.
 You get to separate the properties that affect how something looks from what is being affected.
 It's obvious, but in tailwind, _you don't get that_.

 Finally, specificity is useful for how to resolve conflicts, what to do where two selector sets both match the same elements.
 Its complex and has bitten many developers hands over the years, but it can be a powerful tool when you need it.
 And 0-specificity selectors like `where` have arrived to help clean things up.
 And it's a lie to say you don't have to worry about specificity in tailwind; tailwind has its own specificity.
 Classes are read left-to-right by the browser, and so if you do `b-1 bg-blue b-2`, guess what?
-Your element gets both `b-1` and `b-2`, and the browser will _probably_ choose `b-2` as your border, and throw away `b-1`
+Your element gets both `b-1` and `b-2`, and the browser will _probably_[^class-order] choose `b-2` as your border, and throw away `b-1`

 ### It's an obtuse abstraction